tebeka/pythonwise/README.md

 This is the code from [pythonwise.blogspot.com](pythonwise.blogspot.com).

-Feel free to look around and use what you think is useful.
+Feel free to look around and use if you want to look up blog & you think is useful.

 Enjoy - [Miki](mailto:miki.tebeka@gmail.com)